-- The engagement team did not assess whether the audit evidence obtained through the audit procedures was adequate to identify risks of misstatement; - The engagement team identified significant risks but did not perform substantive procedures that responded individually to the risks; - The engagement team identified inconsistencies and irregularities with other audit evidence but did not determine the necessity of additional audit procedures; - The procedures performed by the engagement team as substantive analytical procedures did not meet the requirements for substantive procedures since the engagement team only performed annual comparisons and monthly fluctuation analyses, and they did not assess the reliability of the data used by the auditor to estimate booked amounts and ratios, and whether the engagement team's estimate was precise enough to identify misstatements which could lead material misstatements; - In sampling for audit procedures, the engagement team did not examine whether the sample size it had determined was adequate to keep sampling risk at a tolerably low level; - When testing items selected by specific sampling, the engagement team did not examine whether it was necessary to obtain additional audit evidence for the remaining part of the population; and - When using information prepared by the audited company, the engagement team did not evaluate whether the information had sufficient reliability for audit purposes.
+- The engagement team did not assess whether the audit evidence obtained through the audit procedures was adequate to identify risks of misstatement; - The engagement team identified significant risks but did not perform substantive procedures that responded individually to the risks; - The engagement team identified inconsistencies and irregularities with other audit evidence but did not determine the necessity of additional audit procedures; - The procedures performed by the engagement team as substantive analytical procedures did not meet the requirements for substantive procedures since the engagement team only performed annual comparisons and monthly fluctuation analyses, and they did not assess the reliability of the data used by the auditor to estimate booked amounts and ratios, and whether the engagement team's estimate was precise enough to identify misstatements which could lead material misstatements; - In sampling for audit procedures, the engagement team did not examine whether the sample size it had determined was adequate to keep sampling risk at a tolerably low level; - Audit evidence was not obtained on all of the specific items selected when sampling was carried out by selecting specific items; - When testing items selected by specific sampling, the engagement team did not examine whether it was necessary to obtain additional audit evidence for the remainder of the population; and

+• When using information prepared by the audited company, the engagement team did not evaluate whether the information had sufficient reliability for audit purposes.

-For more information in responses to audit risk for revenue recognition, also see items (2) "Identifying and assessing the risks of material misstatement due to fraud" and (3) "Response to assessed the risks of material misstatement due to fraud" in "6.
+For more information in responses to audit risk for revenue recognition, also see items "(2) Identifying and assessing the risks of material misstatement due to fraud" and "(3) Response to assessed the risks of material misstatement due to fraud" in "1.
 The Auditor's Responsibilities Relating to Fraud in Financial Statement Audits."